 |5 + 1

 1. Written Consent.
 First, there are two methods for approval.
-One method is voting by ballot and the other is approval by written consent.
-In "written consent" one or more documents are circulated to the membership which allows members to sign consenting to the removal of a director or to not sign (consent) if they oppose removal.
+One method is voting by ballot; the other is approval by written consent.
+In "written consent," one or more documents are circulated to the membership, which allows members to sign consenting to the removal of a director or not to sign if they oppose removal.
 If a sufficient number of members do not consent to removal (i.e., oppose removal), the removal fails.
 Approval by written consent of the membership was eliminated when California changed voting procedures for homeowners associations to secret ballots for the removal of directors.

 2. Ballots Only.
 Since written consent no longer applies to the removal of HOA directors, only actual ballots against removal may be counted: "no director may be removed...when the votes cast against removal...would be sufficient to elect the director if voted cumulatively..."
 (Corp.
 Code § 7222(b).)